CitComAI-Hub/Minimum_Viable_DataSpace_Infrastructure/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 This repo is part of the tasks of the European project [Citcom.ai](https://citcom.ai/).
 The main objective is to describe the necessary infrastructure to deploy a data space (with all its components) using [FIWARE](https://www.fiware.org/) technology, providing a detailed and easy-to-follow guide for different environments.

-This includes the configuration of the infrastructure, the installation and configuration of the necessary components, and the integration with existing applications.
+This includes the configuration of the infrastructure (Kind cluster), the installation and configuration of the necessary components, and the integration with existing applications.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>